arjunmagarcode/PreVizAI/README.md

 Traditional patient intake relies on long, static forms—slow and often incomplete.
 Doctors spend 15+ minutes on repetitive questions, risking misdiagnosis and frustrating patients.

 **Our Solution**
-PreVizAI replaces forms with a natural **voice-powered AI conversation**.
-Patients speak freely; the AI (powered by **OpenAI GPT-4**) asks smart follow-ups.
-Their answers become a structured **medical report** so doctors start appointments already informed.
+PreVizAI replaces traditional forms with a natural, voice-powered patient intake experience.
+Using Cedar OS Voice Capabilities, patients can speak freely while the interface guides them through a conversational workflow.
+Responses are captured and structured into a medical report, giving doctors a clear, organized summary before the appointment.
+Some AI-powered follow-ups are handled by GPT-5, enhancing the conversation with smart, context-aware questions where needed.

 ---